lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 Once the service worker has been registered and downloaded, it gets _installed_ in the background.
 Your service worker can listen for the **install event** and perform tasks appropriate for this stage.

-In our case, we want to take advantage of the install state to pre-cache a bunch of assets we know we want available offline.
+In our case, we want to take advantage of the install state to pre-cache a bunch of assets we know we want available offline later.

 #### Activate